 Herod died in 4 AD.
 In 66 AD the Jews started a revolt against the Romans.
 Yes, the Jews were rebelling against the harsh Roman rule and yes, Caesar sent his son, General Titus to suppress the rebellion.
 However, it was not the intent of the Romans to destroy the Temple.
 In the heat of the battle, we’re told, drapes in the temple caught on fire.
 The gold around the massive stones started to melt and the soldiers went nuts so to speak to get every ounce of gold from those temple stones.
 In the frenzy, stones were pushed over the wall onto the street below to access more gold.
 Hence, again JESUS IS 100% ACCURATE AND TRUE!
 Not one stone remains on top of another approximately 38 years later.
 The disciples couldn’t in their wildest imagination picture that these great, wonderful buildings would be destroyed.
 These gigantic stones were supposed to show the might and the strength of not only Herod the Great but the Roman Empire.

 How did we arrive on this street you might ask?
 Well after climbing down from the rooftop of King David’s palace, we saw a new archeological dig where once a large parking lot existed.
 Using ultrasound or similar technology, they believed something was underneath the asphalt.
 Sure enough, it was.
-3000-year-old ruins of a town/living quarters revealing where people would have lived outside the palace of King David!
+3000-year-old ruins of a town and living quarters revealing where people would have lived outside the palace of King David!
 From this discovery, which we could see was a work in progress, they also discovered a tunnel.
 This tunnel previously was a sewer system that led UNDER the streets that Jesus walked on going all the way back to King Hezekiah!
-These tunnels not only carry the sewage water and waste out of the city to the Kidron, but was used as a hiding place when they were under siege.
+These tunnels not only carry the sewage water and waste out of the city to the Kidron Valley, but were used as a hiding place when they were under siege in the last rebellion against the Romans.

 A little apprehensive about walking in a sewer and tunnel 3000 years old, I said what the heck and went for it!
 Eric told me to go ahead without him.
 He is 6’4” and some spots may require bending over for large sections.
 He told me he’d meet me on the other side along with those that were claustrophobic.
 So, I headed off into the tunnel with my other travel adventurers.

-We walked on a pathway 30’ or so above the dig down one side and around the others side (see pictures).
-At the end was the sewer entrance.
+We walked on a pathway 50’ or so above the dig down one side and around the others side (see pictures).
+At the end was the old sewer entrance.
 Luckily no remnants of sewage.

 I wasn’t sure where exactly this was taking us but I did know that we were walking UNDER the Herodian Street where Jesus walked!
 Thousands of years perhaps before he was there.
 In one section, we saw one of the temple stones that were thrown off the mount.

 The sewer caught and stopped the stone from penetrating and blocking the passageway.
-Sadly, one of the discoveries in this system was a Roman sword.
-During the revolt, the last Jewish Rebels who remained in the city hid in this system.
-They were discovered and killed.
+Sadly, one of the discoveries in this system of ancient tunnels was an old Roman sword.
+During the revolt, the last Jewish Rebels who remained in the city hid in this system of tunnels under the city of Jerusalem, and they were discovered and killed.
+The excavators found remnants of pottery, coins, and other items in these tunnels that the people left behind there.

 When I connected back with Eric, I learned he was convinced to go through the tunnel as well and was no worse for wear.
 In fact, it wasn’t bad at all.

-On these stones, they found a Hebrew inscription from
+On these stones from the temple, they found a Hebrew inscription from

 Isaiah 66:14 “When you see this, your heart shall rejoice, And your bones shall flourish like grass; The hand of the Lord shall be known to His servants And His indignation to His enemies.
 NKJV